top of page

 How to Start Investing in Index Funds

 Now, you might be wondering, "How do I start?"
 It's much simpler than you think.
-First things first, you can start by setting up a custodial brokerage account for your kids with firms such as Fidelity, Vanguard, or Charles Schwab.
+First things first, you can start by setting up a custodial brokerage account or custodial Roth IRA for your kids with firms such as Fidelity, Vanguard, or Charles Schwab.
 (Don't worry, we also have a free class where we talk about this option in more detail and will answer all of your questions).

 Next up, it's time to choose an index fund that speaks to you.
 First, you want to look for low fees, also known as expense ratios– we don't want those eating into your returns.
 Index funds from Vanguard and BlackRock tend to have solid options with low expenses.
 Once you've picked your team (aka index fund), decide how much cash you want to invest.
 You can start small and add more as you go – consistency is key.